-Don’t panic as when you stay calm you are more likely to be able to help them.
+- The first thing is, don’t panic.
+When you stay calm, you are more likely to be able to help your dog.

-Call them first to explain what’s happened and staff may be able to offer advice over the phone and tell you where and when to bring the dog/s in.
+- Serious injuries are best to be dealt with by a vet.
+Call them first to explain what’s happened, and staff may be able to offer advice over the phone and tell you where and when to bring your dog to them.

 How to recognise an emergency situation